jpjullin/AFTER/README.md

 ## Audio-to-audio

 In audio-to-audio mode, time-varying features are extracted from an audio audio stream and transferred to the timbre of a second audio stream.
-The guidance parameter sets the conditioning strengh on the structure input, and the number of diffusion steps improves generation quality at the cost of higher CPU load.
+Similarly, the guidance parameter sets the conditioning strengh on the structure input, and the number of diffusion steps improves generation quality at the cost of higher CPU load.

 You can download our model trained on the [SLAKH dataset](http://www.slakh.com/) at the following [link](nub).